wolfiex/DSMACC-testing/README.md

 **9(5)**, pp1831-1845 [doi:
 10.5194/acp-9-1831-2009](http://dx.doi.org/10.5194/acp-9-1831-2009) .

+## New user
+Run `make new` to clean everything and update latest TUV.

 ## Updating the submodule (TUV)
 This needs to be done to include contents here.
 Can be accomplished through `git submodule init